Waitōtara

 Waitōtara is a town in South Taranaki, New Zealand.
 Waverley is 10 km to the north-west, and Whanganui is 34 km to the south-east.
 State Highway 3 passes through it.
 The Waitōtara River flows past the east side of the town.

 More than 30 homes were evacuated during flooding in February 2004.

 A local freezing works is a major employer.

+In April 2025 the 104-year old Waitotara Hotel, which was also used as a grocery story and postal centre, was devastated by a fire.